 Acupuncture & Oriental Medicine can gently and naturally help to correct hormonal imbalances that may interrupt or cause chaos in women's lives.
 It can be effective in improving conditions such as:

-Gate Theory: Stimulation from acupuncture needles jams the lower nerve bundles in the central nervous system (CNS) so that other pain signals can’t reach the brain.
+Gate Theory of Pain: Stimulation from acupuncture needles jams the lower nerve bundles in the central nervous system (CNS) so that pain signals can't reach the brain.
 Nerve fibers such as C fibers, the part of the CNS that carries these impulses, have been found to close during acupuncture.
-Imagine a telephone system in a large city: if too many individual lines are in use at one time, it’s difficult for a telephone user to tap into the main line to make a call.
+Imagine a telephone system in a large city: if too many individual lines are in use at one time, it's difficult for a telephone user to tap into the main line to make a call.

-Neurotransmitter Theory: Levels of neurotransmitters such as serotonin and nor-adrenaline (the same natural, feel-good chemicals that are released after eating a piece of chocolate or aerobic exercise) have been proven to increase with acupuncture.
+Neurotransmitter Release: Insertion of acupuncture needles stimulates the release of endorphins, powerful natural painkillers produced in our brains.
+Levels of serotonin and nor-adrenaline (the same natural, feel-good chemicals that are released after eating a piece of chocolate or aerobic exercise) have been proven to increase with acupuncture.

-Circulatory Theory: Acupuncture can facilitate the release of vasodilators, which cause the blood vessels to constrict and dilate, increasing circulation.
+Circulation Improvement: Acupuncture can facilitate the release of vasodilators, which cause the blood vessels to constrict and dilate, increasing circulation.

-MRI Reveals Acupuncture Activity Until recently, it was difficult to prove that acupuncture was actually doing anything, but recently there has been exciting research involving fMRI (functional Magnetic Resonance Imaging), where pictures are taken of the brain before, during, and after acupuncture.
+fMRI Reveals Acupuncture Activity: Exciting research combining fMRI (functional Magnetic Resonance Imaging) and acupuncture have shown tangible evidence that acupuncture affects both body and brain.
+Pictures are taken of the brain before, during, and after acupuncture.
 Certain areas of the brain “light up” when corresponding acupuncture points are stimulated.

 Needles aren't for everyone.
 Even though acupuncture needles are small and thin, some people can't take the thought of voluntarily becoming a pin cushion no matter how much pain they're in.
 That's where painless acupressure comes in.
 The practitioner presses, kneads and massages the same points that would be used in an acupuncture treatment, producing a milder treatment response.
 You will also be instructed in the points that you can press yourself to help keep your symptoms at a minimum between treatments.